Bard Youth Fest

 Bard Youth Fest 2018

-Bard Youth Fest 2018 is now fully subscribed!
+The 2018 pilot of Bard Youth Fest 2018 is now fully subscribed!
 Check back later this year for information on Bard Youth Fest 2019.
 Questions?
-Email our Education Assistant, Katie Johnstone at email@example.com.
+Email our Education Coordinator, Katie Johnstone at firstname.lastname@example.org.

 Bring young people together to embark on a creative journey and work on a short Shakespearean performance.
 Present your performance at the Bard Youth Fest finale alongside other groups in our professional theatre space.